 ‘The Matrix’ Reboot: Warner Bros.
-Reportedly Working On Relaunch of 1999 Movie
+Reportedly Working On Relaunch Of 1999 Movie

 Fans are looking forward to Reeves’ return to The Matrix but the John Wick: Chapter 2 star has made it clear what it would take for him to do the movie again.

-The 52-year-old actor recently reunited with fellow The Matrix cast members, Moss and Fishburne, at the premiere of his new movie and shared to Yahoo Movies a few of the conditions that should be met for him to do a fourth movie.
+The 52-year-old actor recently reunited with fellow The Matrix cast members Moss and Fishburne at the premiere of his new movie, and shared to Yahoo!
+Movies a few of the conditions that should be met for him to do a fourth movie.

 “The Wachowskis would have to be involved.
 They would have to write it and direct it.
 And then we’d see what the story is, but yeah, I dunno, that’d be weird, but why not?”

 Those who are fans of The Matrix know very well how the trilogy ended.
-Neo died but The Oracle said something that hinted at Neo’s return.
-When asked if everyone will see him again, The Oracle only replied “I suspect so.
+Neo died, but the Oracle said something that hinted at Neo’s return.
+When asked if everyone will see him again, the Oracle only replied “I suspect so.
 Someday.”

-Reeves may make classic fans excited if he gets to be in the reboot but according to THR, it is likely that Warner Bros. will get an “A-lister” director and star if the project will push through.
+Reeves may make classic fans excited if he gets to be in the reboot, but according to THR, it is likely that Warner Bros. will get an “A-list” director and star if the project will push through.

 Fans have mixed reactions to the idea of The Matrix reboot.
-Some are excited to see how the project turns out considering the modern technology involved in making a sci-fi film these days.
-Others, however, are opposed to the idea saying that the original movie should be left untouched.
+Some are excited to see how the project turns out, considering the modern technology involved in making a sci-fi film these days.
+Others, however, are opposed to the idea, saying that the original movie should be left untouched.

 I love The Matrix too much to watch a reboot.
 Who thought this was a good idea??
 Greed dropping money down the drain.